patrickamsler/ml-notes/readme.md

 ## Evaluating the Model

-If the model makes large errors in predictions (underfitting):
+If the model makes large errors in predictions (underfitting, high bias), make the model more complex:
-- Get more training examples
-- Try smaller sets of features

 - Try getting additional features
 - Try adding polynomial features
 - Try decreasing 𝜆

+If the model fits the data to well (overfitting, high variance), make the model simpler:

+- Get more training examples
+- Try smaller sets of features
 - Try increasing 𝜆

 ### The Problem of Overfitting and Underfitting